 The Ulster County parkland rests on a forested hillside, so prospective stargazers should plan to arrive early to scout out a spot with a clear line of sight to the sky.
 The area consists of 83 acres and has unmarked paths and an unpaved parking area, which means it’s a nice and quiet destination for primitive camping or twilight gazing.

 This under-the-radar spot in northern Dutchess County spreads across 715 acres.
 Because it has no marked trails, it’s a local favorite for hiking, hunting, fishing, and paddling.
 Primitive camping is allowed as long as campsites are at least 150 feet away from the nearest road, trail, or body of water, so pack up the binoculars, roll out a blanket, and see if you can pick out Orion’s Belt from the gaggle of stars above.

 Highland and Poughkeepsie

 Closes at dusk

 With its panoramic vistas of the Hudson River and its east and west banks, the Walkway is just as much of an ideal destination for ogling the Hudson Valley as it is for stargazing.
-Bring a pair of binoculars to view stars just before sunset or, when it’s safe to do so, keep an eye out for one of the Walkway’s evening starwalk events.
+Bring a pair of binoculars to view stars just before sunset or keep an eye out for one of the Walkway’s evening starwalk events.

 Closing hours vary: May – October, 11 p.m.; November – April, 10 p.m.